Finder makes money from featured partners, but editorial opinions are our own. Advertiser disclosure

 Best joint bank accounts

-Compare the best joint accounts for people with shared financial goals.
+Compare the best joint checking and savings accounts for people with shared finances.

 While 80% of Americans report having a joint bank account with their significant other, you don’t need to be married (or even dating) to get use out of a joint bank account.
 A joint checking or savings account can make financial management easier with your spouse, roommate, business partner and even your kids.
 We’ve researched and analyzed over 400 joint accounts, and here are eight of the best.